HowiJ/node_gen_bash/README.md

  * Use which bash to find out your path.
 2. Use chmod to allow access and ability to run the script.
  * chmod +x scriptfile.sh works (just need to make the script executable)
 3. Run the script.
+(If you have something after the script, it will take it as the folder name)
- * Use folderdirectory/script.sh (IE: ./nodegen.sh)
+ * Use folderdirectory/script.sh
+  * (IE: ./nsc.sh)
+  * (IE: ./nsc.sh foldername)
  * If you want, set an alias for the script.
 4. After answering the questions, you'll have a new project folder.
  * DB Name will be the name of the database